 Plant any new bare root roses in August and apply Seamungus for healthy plant development.
 It works well.

-Content and images by Di Baker 2020
+All content and images by Di Baker 2020 with the exception of image below David Klein Unsplash

 Title quote by Henri Matisse